gromacs/gromacs/docs/reference-manual/references.rst

 .. _refBerendsen84b:

 :sup:`104` H.J.C.
-Berendsen and W.F. van Gunsteren, “Molecular dynamics
+Berendsen and W.F. van Gunsteren, "Molecular dynamics
-simulations: Techniques and approaches”; pp. 475–500 in *Molecular liquids-dynamics and interactions*.
+simulations: Techniques and approaches"; pp. 475–500 in *Molecular liquids-dynamics and interactions*.
 Edited by A.J.B. et al. Reidel, Dordrecht, The Netherlands, 1984.